SRL: Scaling Distributed Reinforcement Learning to Over Ten Thousand Cores: System Design Architecture

-In \sysname, we identify two primitive types of data transmissions between workers.
-One is exchanging observations and actions between actor workers and policy workers.
-The other is sending samples from actor workers to trainer workers.
-Corresponding to the two types of data transmissions, we develop inference streams and sample streams, which have different data transmission patterns.
-Inference streams need to be duplex because actor workers send inference requests and policy workers are required to reply.
-Meanwhile, sample streams are simplex.
-Only actor workers send training samples to trainer workers, and trainer workers do not reply.
+\textbf{Sample streams and inference streams.} In \sysname, we identify two primitive types of data transmissions.
+The first is exchanging observations and actions between actor and policy workers, while the other is pushing samples from actor to trainer workers.
+In \sysname, we developed inference streams and sample streams to handle these two patterns, respectively.
+In one experiment, multiple instances of streams can be instantiated to establish independent and perhaps overlapped communications, which can be preferred in applications like multi-agent RL and population-based training.

-For network transfer, we implement inference stream as a pair of request-replay sockets and sample stream as a pair of push-pull sockets.
-For local shared-memory transfer, we instantiate inference stream as a block of pinned shared memory, i.e., each client is assigned to exactly one slot for read and write, and sample stream as a well-designed shared-memory FIFO queue.

-We also discuss some special use cases of data stream.
-In certain RL applications, such as multi-agent RL and population-based training, multiple policy models need to be trained in one training experiment.
-This suggests that different actor workers need to communicate with a specific groups of policy workers and trainer workers holding certain policy models.
-Therefore, multiple instances of sample streams and inference streams in one experiment can be required.
-Different data streams establish independent and perhaps overlapped communications between groups of workers to ensure data from different policies never contaminate each other.